chrisosaurus/icarus/README.md

         fizzbuzz(1, 20)
     end

-we can then compile this via:
+we can then compile to C this via:

-    ./icarus 2c example/fizzer.ic -o fizzer.c
+    ./icarus 2c example/fizzer.ic -o fizzer.c --debug

 which will show us the transformed IR version of this: